 We have not experienced any known attacks on our information technology systems that have resulted in any material system failure, accident or security breach to date.
 However, we may face threats to our networks from unauthorized access, security breaches and other system disruptions.
-We maintain our information technology systems with safeguard protection against cyber-attacks, including passive intrusion protection, firewalls and virus detection software.
+We maintain our information technology systems with safeguard protection against cyber-attacks, including passive intrusion protection, specialist security and virus detection software, use of two factor authentication to access systems and the education and training of staff.
 However, these safeguards do not ensure that a significant cyber-attack could not occur.
 Although we have taken steps to protect the security of our information systems and the data maintained in those systems, it is possible that our safety and security measures will not prevent the systems' improper functioning or damage or the improper access or disclosure of personally identifiable information such as in the event of cyber-attacks.